A topic from the subject of Organic Chemistry in Chemistry.

 • Reaction with Limewater:

-Carbon dioxide gas reacts with limewater, causing it to turn cloudy due to the formation of calcium carbonate.
+Carbon dioxide gas reacts with limewater, causing it to turn cloudy or milky white due to the formation of insoluble calcium carbonate (CaCO3).

 • Reaction with Bromine Water:

-Alkenes react with bromine water, causing the bromine water to turn from orange to colorless due to the addition of bromine to the double bond.
+Alkenes react with bromine water, causing the bromine water to decolorize from orange to colorless due to the addition of bromine across the double bond (addition reaction).

 Significance: